Mick has been a Permanent Associate at the Wilberforce Institute for the study of Slavery and Emancipation (WISE), Hull, since its inception in 2006.

 The Humberside Police Use Of Force Scrutiny Panel

 In June 2019 he received a Certificate of Recognition for outstanding contribution and commitment to the Humberside OPCC’s Diversity Panel

 - 'Challenging the border mentality: A time to revisit our commitment to the Refugee Convention.'
 To HEART/Leeds Festival of Ideas, May 2019

-- 'Critical community engagement.'
-To Hull Freedom Festival, Sept.
+- 'Critical community engagement.' to FREEDOM TALKS: Big Picture Activism for Systemic Change led by Local Futures, Hull Freedom Festival, Sept.
 2018

 - 'Negligence Most Profound: HM Government culpability in the growth of modern slavery in the UK.'
 To Headingley Development Trust, (HEART) Leeds, Feb.
 2018